syncfusion/dashboarddesigner-global/Dashboard Viewer/How-to-edit-localization-messages.md

     **Dashboard Server**: C:\Syncfusion\Dashboard Server\DashboardServer.Web\API\Localization

-1. Find the XML attribute for which you want to edit the localization message and replace the localization message inside the `XML element` field (E.g. “valor”, “Objective”) as below.
+1. Find the XML attribute for which you want to edit the localization message and replace the localization message inside the `XML element` field (E.g. value, Goal) as below.

     ![](Images/MK3.png)